antserrano/Feature-detection-and-matching/README.md

 Lastly, a mosaic is created by using descriptors and homographies.

-OpenCV (Open Source Computer Vision Library) is used in this assignment.
+The code is developed in Python, using OpenCV (Open Source Computer Vision Library).

 # Use